 You may deduct the mailing costs for certified mail.
 Deduct such charges from each item for which you are mailing the notice, or one item if you are rolling similar items for a specific owner into one item.
 You may not make a bulk deduction against the final remittance.
-The costs for completing the first-class mailing requirement cannot be offset.

-Foreign address
+Foreign Addresses

 Exercise due caution in attempting to contact entitled owners who reside in politically sensitive countries as defined by the U.S. Department of Treasury's Office of Foreign Assets Control.
-Certified mailing requirements do not apply to residents of foreign countries.
+Certified mail may not be available for residents of foreign countries.
 Address any questions pertaining to this subject to our Director of Audits.